TimvanSteenbergen/onepasswordforeverysite/README.md

 # One password for every site
 Using this extension you only need one password to log into any website!<br/> Tired of having to remember a lot of passwords?
 Yes?<br/>
-Uncomfortable with trusting any passwordmanagement-tool with all your userids and passwords?
+Uncomfortable with trusting Google, Microsoft or any passwordmanagement-tool with all your userids and passwords?
 Yes?<br/>
 Looking for the simplest and safest solution?
 You found it!

 This Chrome-extension allows you to use one password for every site!
 All you have to remember is one simple password, that really does not need to be a complex or long one.